entrecode/ec.doc/doc/rel/model/index.md

 | Name         | Description     |
 |--------------|-----------------|
 |modelID       |The unique identifier for a model as Version 4  UUID ([RFC4122](http://tools.ietf.org/html/rfc4122)).|
 |title         |The title of a model, unique in this data manager.
-Always singular and lower case.
+Should be singular and lower case.
+Must only use a-z, A-Z, 0-9, _, -.
+Maximum length 256.
 |description	|Optional.
 A detailed description of this model.
 |rights        |JSON object of available rights on this model (Object with boolean keys: get, put, postPublic, postPrivate, delete)
 |fields        |JSON array with field definition objects